intuition-dev/INTUITION/_doc/docs/pug2.md

 ## mbake -t

-When you 'mbake -c', the generated project has a 'riotFirst' folder that contains an example of how to use Riot via Pug.
+When you 'mbake -r', the generated project has a 'riotFirst' folder that contains an example of how to use Riot via Pug.

    first-tag